-Hair grows on the scalp; in Friulian, the scalp is called la piel dal cjâf.
-This literally means skin of the head, where la piel is the Friulian for skin.
-A single strand of hair is called un cjaveli.
+In Friulian, the human head is called il cjâf, and the head sits upon the neck, or il cuel.
+On the scalp grows hair; the scalp is called la piel dal cjâf.
+Taken literally, this means skin of the head, where la piel is the Friulian for skin.
+A single strand of hair is un cjaveli.

 Between the eyes is found the nose: il nâs.
 A nostril of the nose is referred to as une narile; its plural form is lis narilis.
-A nose might be described as piçul (small), grues (big), prominent (prominent), infûr (sticking out), sfracaiât (flattened), acuilin (hooked; literally, aquiline, of an eagle), sfilât (pointed), stuart (crooked).
-Al à il nâs stuart, for example, means he has a crooked nose.
+But it is also said: la buse dal nâs, or hole of the nose, and such term will be found even in the Bible; its plural is lis busis dal nâs (holes of the nose).
+A nose may be described as piçul (small), grues (big), prominent (prominent), infûr (sticking out), sfracaiât (flattened), acuilin (hooked; literally, aquiline), sfilât (pointed), stuart (crooked).
+Al à il nâs stuart, for instance, means he has a crooked nose.

 Under the nose is found the mouth; in Friulian, the mouth is called la bocje.
 A small mouth may be described as une bocje piçule; a broad mouth, une bocje largje.
 The masculine singular form of largje is larc.
 On the outside of the mouth are the lips: i lavris.
 The upper lip is called il lavri parsore; the lower lip is il lavri sot.
 Inside the mouth are found the teeth and the tongue; the Friulian for tooth is il dint, and for tongue it is la lenghe.
 The plural of il dint is i dincj (teeth).
 Of a person with buck teeth, it may be said: al à i dincj infûr (his teeth stick out).